aizu-wakamatsu/aizu-wakamatsu/README.md

 ### AFFILIATION

-Laboratory's name is of before March 2022 because lab's name removed due to the discontinuation of lab system at the beginning of AY2022.
+Laboratory's name is of before March 2022 because lab's name removed due to the discontinuation of lab system in UoA, at the beginning of AY2022.

 (suspended) Biomedical Information Engineering Lab (August 2022-present), Undergraduate research student (lab changed because my supervisor passed away)